fbpx

 Philadelphia Historic Commission

-To find out if your property is registered as historic, to nominate a property, or apply for a historic plaque, contact the Philadelphia Historic Commission.
+To find out if your property is registered as historic, to nominate a property, or to apply for a historic plaque, contact the Philadelphia Historic Commission.
 Besides designating individual properties, the Commission also lists Historic Districts and offers manuals for homeowners in those neighborhoods.
 Besides the usual suspects, Philadelphia’s Historic Districts include West Girard Avenue, Diamond Street, Parkside, and many other architecturally significant areas.

 Looking for a home with a history?
 171 Poplar Street is an 1843 Federal-Style Townhouse in Northern Liberties available for sale through Solo Real Estate.